Skip to content

 What to do if you receive a CIPA demand letter

-Demand letters from plaintiff firms are not the same as a lawsuit, but they cannot be ignored.
-Non-response typically results in an actual filing.
-The claims range from $10,000 to $200,000 per demand based on Enzuzo's review of letters shared by customers, with the range depending on the number of non-compliant tools, the volume of California traffic, and how the defendant responds.
+Demand letters are not the same as a lawsuit, but they cannot be ignored since a refusal to respond will typically result in an actual filing.
+The claims range from $10,000 to $200,000 per demand based on Enzuzo's review of letters shared by affected companies, depending on the number of non-compliant tools and the volume of Californian traffic.

 Get CIPA-compliant today